Help for Dog Bite Victims throughout Maryland

 Animal Attack Attorneys in Baltimore, Howard County and throughout the state

 When an animal owned by another person causes injury to you, it is important that you have an attorney who understands what it takes to successfully recover compensation from the animal’s owner.
 To protect your rights after you have been injured by another’s animal, it is necessary to conduct an investigation to determine who owns the animal, who owns the property it came from, whether the animal has been vicious in the past, and whether the party responsible for the animal has insurance.
 It may also be necessary to attend and give testimony at a hearing held by an animal control agency.
-The attorneys at Plaxen & Adler, P.A. are experienced in conducting these types of investigations to ensure that you receive the compensation you deserve from the owner of an animal that has caused injury to you.
+The Maryland personal injury attorneys at Plaxen & Adler, P.A. are experienced in conducting these types of investigations to ensure that you receive the compensation you deserve from the owner of an animal that has caused injury to you.
 The law in Maryland regarding people injured by another’s dog has also recently changed.

 The evolution of dog-bite law in Maryland